-Demonstration Gardens: CMG Volunteers design and cultivate educational vegetable demonstration gardens at Hudson Gardens Events Center, the Pea Patch in Littleton, the Plains Conservation Center in Aurora, and Silo Park in Greenwood Village, and the Pea Patch in Littleton.
+Demonstration Gardens: CMG Volunteers design and cultivate educational vegetable demonstration gardens at Clayton Elementary School, Hudson Gardens Events Center, the Pea Patch in Littleton, the Plains Conservation Center in Aurora, and Silo Park in Greenwood Village.
 All produce is donated to local food banks.
 Click on the Upcoming Events calendar (below) for dates to visit with CMG Volunteers in action at one of these gardens.

 School Gardens: Volunteers mentor elementary, middle and high school students in vegetable gardens and interior horticulture projects.

 Lima Plaza Pollinator Garden: Volunteers educate the public on low-water, native, and pollinator-friendly plants in this new demonstration garden.